 Many people prefer fighting back, which is a good idea.
-But you might have children and other vulnerable persons in your home.
+However, you might have children and other vulnerable people in your home.

 You need a safe room, usually the basement, where you can hide.
 If you cannot fight back or are overpowered, retreat to the same room and call for help.

 Your home will be a target if burglars realize that you have some valuables.
 These invaders will not just break into your home if they do not know what they are after.